tkellogg/tkellogg.github.com/_posts/2024-06-26-politics-analysis.md

 # Trump: Something everyone can disagree about
+To see if AI really understands emotions, I need an example.
 Who is the most known person that evokes the biggest emotional response?
-Everyone I ask agrees it's Donald Trump (well, my brother said Taylor Swift, but I fear that might be too controversial to analyze).
+My first thought was Donald Trump (my brother said Taylor Swift, but that might be too controversial 🤣).

 I [downloaded][dataset] all of Trump's Truth Social posts from 2022 and plotted the emotional intensity.
 To get a feel for what that actually means, I compared it against the [most boring Wikipedia articles][boring] I could find.